1. Arrest for Assault | Case Background and Initial Exposure

 Incident Summary and Inflight Conflict Escalation

-The client boarded a commercial aircraft in Washington D.C. and took a seat shortly before departure.
+The client boarded a commercial aircraft in Washington D.C.
+And took a seat shortly before departure.
 Without warning, the passenger in the row ahead forcefully reclined the seat, causing the client’s knee to be sharply compressed.

 Startled, the client instinctively pushed the seat forward with the back of the leg two to three times, an action driven by reflex rather than aggression.